 ROE can be calculated by using the formula:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Bloomin' Brands is:

-The 'return' is the income the business earned over the last year.
-That means that for every $1 worth of shareholders' equity, the company generated $0.79 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.47 in profit.

 Does Bloomin' Brands Have A Good Return On Equity?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As you can see in the graphic below, Bloomin' Brands has a higher ROE than the average (19%) in the Hospitality industry.
+As is clear from the image below, Bloomin' Brands has a better ROE than the average (21%) in the Hospitality industry.

-That is a good sign.
-However, bear in mind that a high ROE doesn’t necessarily indicate efficient profit generation.
+That's clearly a positive.
+With that said, a high ROE doesn't always indicate high profitability.
 Especially when a firm uses high levels of debt to finance its debt which may boost its ROE but the high leverage puts the company at risk.
-To know the 3 risks we have identified for Bloomin' Brands visit our risks dashboard for free.
+You can see the 5 risks we have identified for Bloomin' Brands by visiting our risks dashboard for free on our platform here.

 How Does Debt Impact ROE?